dhara2514/TheWeddingShop/README.md

 Hooks: This class extends Utils to use the properties of BasePage and Utils if required.
 There are mainly 2 Junit annotations @Before and @After. @Before will execute the logic written in it before any feature files are executed. @After will execute the logic written in it after the completion of a feature file journey

-MyStepDefs: This .java file has snippets created via feature file's Given, When, Then steps written in it.
+StepDefs: These .java files have snippets created via feature file's Given, When, Then steps written in it.
 This is integrated with the help of @Runwith and @CucumberOptions annotations in Runtest .java file.
 These snippets are converted to methods of the same Given, When, Then steps written in .feature files in Gherkin language

 RunTest: This.java file has @Runwith and @CucumberOptions annotations which are used to integrate with BDD style frameworks